skillstopractice/notes/src/_posts/2025-05-20-bluesky-business-model-risk-factors.md

 - If you stood up enough other forms of revenue inflows that *aren't* oriented around content placement / discovery but instead around utility + convenience, and those worked well enough that any ad revenue contributed only to profit and not to opex, you'd have a lower risk profile.
 For example, I had heard of things like partnerships for people to be able to set up a custom domain + self verify where Bluesky would recommend a preferred DNS provider in exchange for a referal fee.
 This to me seems fine because it's just a value add and doesn't meaningfully get in the way of an average customer's experience or lock anyone else out.

 To sum up...
 I want you all to succeed.
 But you don't need to be evil to miss out on the potential for emergent network effects to create the "rich get richer" phenomena.
-And if you really want a world without Ceasers, then you need to devise a system that is the digital equivalent of building farmer's markets and main streets.
+And if you really want a world without Caesars, then you need to devise a system that is the digital equivalent of building farmer's markets and main streets.

 Tilt the incentives in that direction for long enough, and you'll achieve the goal you set out for with atproto, and then it doesn't really matter what happens to Bluesky after that.